 except under and in accordance with a pipeline licence.

-(2) A person shall not, in the adjacent area —

-(a) commence or continue the construction, or the alteration or reconstruction, of a secondary line or water line; or

-(b) operate a secondary line or water line,

-except with, and in accordance with, a consent in writing of the Minister.

-(3) A person shall not, in the adjacent area —

-(a) commence or continue the construction, or the alteration or reconstruction, of a pumping station, tank station or valve station; or

-(b) operate a pumping station, tank station or valve station,

-except under and in accordance with a pipeline licence or with, and in accordance with, a consent in writing of the Minister.
+[(2), (3) deleted]

-(4) A person shall not, in the adjacent area, commence to operate a pipeline, a secondary line or a water line unless —
+(4) A person shall not, in the adjacent area, commence to operate a pipeline unless —

-(a) in the case of a pipeline, it has been constructed and tested in accordance with the pipeline licence;
+(a) it has been constructed and tested in accordance with a pipeline licence; and

-(b) in the case of a secondary line or water line it has been constructed and tested in accordance with a consent in writing of the Minister; and

-(c) the Minister has certified in writing that he is satisfied that the pipeline, secondary line or water line, as the case may be, has been so constructed and tested and is fit to be operated.
+(b) the Minister has certified in writing that he or she is satisfied that the pipeline has been so constructed and tested and is fit to be operated.

-(5) A person shall not, in the adjacent area, recommence to operate a pipeline, a secondary line or a water line, the previous operation of which was discontinued, except with, and in accordance with, a consent in writing of the Minister.
+(5) A person shall not, in the adjacent area, recommence to operate a pipeline, the previous operation of which was discontinued, except with, and in accordance with, a consent in writing of the Minister.

 (6) The Minister may, for reasons that he thinks sufficient, refuse to give a consent or certificate for the purposes of this section and, where he gives a consent, may attach conditions to it.

-Penalty: $50 000 or imprisonment for 5 years, or both.
+Penalty for an offence under subsection (1), (4) or (5): a fine of $50 000 or imprisonment for 5 years, or both.

+[Section 60 amended by No. 42 of 2010 s.
+114.]

 61. Acts done in an emergency etc.

 It is not an offence against section 60 —

-(a) if, in an emergency in which there is a likelihood of loss or injury, or for the purpose of maintaining a pipeline, water line, pumping station, tank station, valve station or secondary line in good order or repair, a person does an act to avoid the loss or injury or to maintain the pipeline, water line, pumping station, tank station, valve station or secondary line in good order and repair and —
+(a) if, in an emergency in which there is a likelihood of loss or injury, or for the purpose of maintaining a pipeline in good order or repair, a person does an act to avoid the loss or injury or to maintain the pipeline in good order and repair and —

 (i) as soon as practicable notifies the Minister of the act done; and